Forecast-it/handbook/our-values.md

 All Forecasters are hired based on living up to our 3 cores values:

-## 1. Passionate and proud
-All of humanity’s most significant endeavours are delivered as projects and we are obsessed about making them and our customers successful.
-We are proud of our personal contribution to changing the world; one project at a time.

-It's this dedication that drives us to build the world’s best product that forges superhuman project organizations by augmenting people to make better-than-human decisions.

-## 2. Direct and honest
+## 1. Direct and honest
-We share our opinions directly and honestly across the organisation, and welcome healthy conflict.
-The weight of your argument comes by the quality of your ideas not the stars on your shoulders.
-After a decision, we stand behind and commit to it, even if we argued for an alternative.
+We speak up and listen, driven by our Danish roots.
+We share our opinions directly and honestly with each other, and welcome healthy disagreement.
+We weigh an argument by the quality of the idea not stars on your shoulder.
+When a decision is made, we stand behind and commit to it, even if we argued for an alternative.

-It’s this candor that propels sound decisions for solving customer problems on a global scale, leaving politics sulking at the door.
+## 2. Passionate and proud
+We are a unique and diverse team, all united in our passion to help everyone do the very best work of their lives - by letting technology do what it does best, so people can do what they do best.
+We value simplicity and are proud of our personal contribution and dedication to changing the world; one project at a time.

 ## 3. Oomph
-We are ambitious, energetic and driven.
-Enthusiastic individuals that seize the initiative and have fun, in a collaborative and diverse setting.
-We like noodles but don’t hire them.

-It’s this raw energy, power and accelerant we use to continuously improve and drive Forecast forward at lightning speed.
+We are a kick-ass and caring bunch of people with a can-do attitude, driving us to solve problems.
+We push ourselves to constantly learn and evolve, knowing that the pursuit to be the best is an ongoing journey.
+We love having fun while building the most advanced technology in our industry.